jdbower0525/weather-report/readme.md

 Weather report is a program meant to familiarize us with the process of pulling data from an API and formatting it in a way that is readable to user.
 To run the program, run the <b>pip3 install requirements.txt</b> command to set up the background functions you'll need.
+Once that is done, run the
-From here, you will be prompted to supply a zip code that the program will look up the weather for.
+<b>weather.py</b> command to start the program.
+From here, you will be prompted
+to supply a zip code that the program will look up the weather for.

 From there, you'll be prompted for which kind of report you want the program